 This module features two advanced projects in data engineering in semesters 2 and 3, each worth 10 credit points.
 These projects are supervised in close collaboration between Jacobs University faculty and partner companies.
 Projects in the research groups at Jacobs University are also admissible.
 These projects are guided research or development projects that result in a report with a target size of ca. 20 pages and a presentation to the Data Engineering program members.
 Both components contribute to the grade of the project.

-Title Course No. Semester Mandatory Credits

-Advanced Project 1 tba 2 yes 10

-Advanced Project 2 tba 3 yes 10
+Title Course No. Semester Mandatory Credits Data Engineering Advanced Project I 340182 2 yes 10 Data Engineering Advanced Project II 340282 3 yes 10

 2.2.6.
 RESEARCH-MT - Master's Thesis